Growing a Cambria orchid is quite straightforward. Note that there are a few rules to follow for nice flowers and to extend the blooming

 - Suspend adding fertilizer.

-- Resume watering a bit more often when the cambria is bearing flowers.
+- Resume watering a bit more often when the cambria starts bearing flowers.

 Cambria has a need for organic matter to support its growth.
 As mentioned above (section on watering), a suitable option is to provide it often with fertilizer in moderate amounts.